 Posted on 08/04/2016

-Over the next few weeks we'll be publishing a series of blogs laying out the challenges of FASB, Accruent’s upcoming product release, and how we partner with you to meet compliance standards.
+In this blog, we'll be laying out the challenges of FASB, and what you can do to meet the compliance standards.

 What is FASB?

-There are a number of standards that have been established that must be adhered to by nongovernmental companies and organizations.
+There are a number of standards that have been established that require adherence by non-governmental companies and organizations.
 In February 2016, FASB announced the new accounting standard ASC 842, that requires these organizations to include lease obligations on their balance sheet.

-As a result, some companies will have to change the way that they manage their leases.
-Investing in a lease administration solution can simplify the process to adhere to key requirements set forth by FASB.
+As a result, some companies must change the way that they manage their leases.
+Investing in a lease administration solution can simplify the process of adhering to key requirements set forth by FASB.

-As you work with your accounting team to tackle FASB head on, Accruent would like to be your trusted software partner to help meet these standards.
+As you work with your accounting team to tackle FASB head on, Accruent is ready to be your trusted software partner and help you meet these standards.
 Whether it’s the lease transition from FAS 13 to Topic 842 or GL Integrations, Accruent has you covered!

 If you would like to learn more, please contact 512-955-3326 or email@example.com to speak to one of our team members.